 Sharing video demo follow-ups immediately after a call with a prospect further communicates the value of Loom, outlines the positive impacts on their business, and leads to faster buy-in from key stakeholders.

+What can sales leaders do to optimize the enablement process?
 Bringing a cross-functional group to the table to match theirs means more people are present to speak to different needs right away — and an executive can feel comfortable buying-in more quickly.